-CAROL JENKINS: Yes.
-The good old days.
+CAROL JENKINS: Yes, the good old days.
+Right.

 AMY GOODMAN: Explain Pay Equity Day.
-We just passed it.

 CAROL JENKINS: Right.
-It’s the amount of time—the date at which in the next year a woman or a woman of color, a black woman, Latina woman would equalize what a white man made the year before.
+It’s the amount of time—the date at which, in the next year, a woman or a woman of color, a black woman, Latina woman, would equalize what a white man made the year before.
 For Latina women, it’s November.
 I mean, that is almost a full year of working before she matches that income.
 It’s a disgrace.
-And so we think that pay equity, that eligibility to recourse in sexual and domestic abuse, pregnancy discrimination—these are all things that would be affected by the ERA.
+And so, we think that pay equity, that eligibility to recourse in sexual and domestic abuse, pregnancy discrimination, these are all things that would be affected by the ERA.

 AMY GOODMAN: Jessica Neuwirth, how are you moving forward on this right now?
 What’s the actual organizing going on, on the ground?
 And what would change?
-Carol was just describing pay disparities.
+I mean, Carol was just describing pay disparities.
 What would it mean to have this amendment in the Constitution?

 JESSICA NEUWIRTH: Well, just one example.
 Phyllis Schlafly talked about women who are in the home.
-More and more women are in the workforce and there are some women who never could afford to be in the home.
+More and more women are in the workforce, and there are some women who never could afford to be in the home.
 And one of the many reasons we need the ERA, as Carol mentioned, is pregnancy discrimination.
 There are women who are getting fired every day because they’re taking too many bathroom breaks while they’re pregnant.
-They have no effective legal recourse.
-So I think the ERA would give women in areas like pregnancy discrimination, gender-based violence, recourse that they have been denied in many, many cases and continue to be denied.
+I mean, they have no effective legal recourse.
+So, I think the ERA would give women in areas like pregnancy discrimination, gender-based violence, recourse that they’ve been denied in many, many cases, and continue to be denied.

-JESSICA NEUWIRTH: So what has to happen is we need the committee, the Judiciary Committee, to do a markup and a vote.
+JESSICA NEUWIRTH: So, what has to happen is we need the committee, the Judiciary Committee, to do a markup and a vote.
 We need the House and the Senate to remove the deadline.
 And we need one more state.

-JESSICA NEUWIRTH: Well, we’re just two votes away, we think, from a majority in the Senate, which is what we need.
-Just two more Republicans.
+JESSICA NEUWIRTH: Well, we’re just two votes away, we think, from a majority in the Senate, which is what we need, just two more Republicans.
 And I think we’ll get there.

-AMY GOODMAN: We will certainly continue to follow this.
+AMY GOODMAN: Well, we’ll certainly continue to follow this.
 Carol Jenkins, Jessica Neuwirth, co-presidents of the ERA Coalition/Fund for Women’s Equality.
 Jessica Neuwirth also author of Equal Means Equal: Why the Time for an Equal Rights Amendment Is Now.